Kethen/herolte_treble/README.md

 https://github.com/00p513-dev for suggesting using squashfs for vendor partition, making it possible to skip partition table modding

+https://github.com/phhusson for looking into the double tap to wake issues with phh GSI

 ### Notes:
 - I do not own a hero2lte(edge)
 - I'll mostly work on this only during weekends/holidays